Search...

 Set up the server for authentication

-When your page loads, on your server, call Authorize a platform account API or Authorize a connected account API (as a platform account) with the following required fields in the request:
+When your page loads, on your server, call Authorize an account API with the following required fields in the request:

 • scope: Indicates the resources your application is allowed to access.
 For this SDK, you must provide w:awx_action:transfers_edit as the scope.